The Movie: Seagrass

 There are so many layers and so much depth to the story, I really don't know if I'm smart enough to take a deep dive into all of it, but what I do know, is the whole thing was very engaging from start to finish and a lot of that also had to do with all of the acting performances across the board.
 One thing that really jumped out for me was how all of the conversations were so natural and authentic which I feel is owed equally to the writing and the acting performances.
 This might be Hama-Brown's first feature film but there's no doubt that she is a highly skilled flmmaker and it's clear she knows what she's doing both from a technical perspective and also when it comes to the more artistic sensibilities of making a movie.

-On that note, I also have to say that every single frame of film is absolutely gorgeous, partly because of the director's efforts and partly because filming a movie here in the lush landscapes of the Pacific Northwest is always going to give stunning results.
+On that note, I also have to say that every single frame of this film is absolutely gorgeous, partly because of the director's efforts and partly because filming a movie here in the lush landscapes of the Pacific Northwest is always going to give stunning results.
 Unless I'm mistaken, I believe all or most of the movie was filmed in the Canadian province of British Columbia which is a northerly neighbor to where I live here in the Seattle area of Washington state.
 Also credit to cinematographer Norm Li who has nearly 20 years worth of credits to his name on IMDB.

 What I love most about the director's visual style is how the scenery plays just as much a part in fleshing out the emotional turmoil as anything else with distinct visual cues and musical backdrops that add punctuation to already tense or dreary moments.
 The filmmakers intentionally hold on what might seem something totally mundane and insignificant, like worms stretched out on wet ground or the darkness inside of a beachfront cave, but it all makes sense within the context of how the story is woven together.